Material Efficiency in Pallet Design

 Material efficiency is a relatively new term that focuses on the reduction of material usage and processing to effectively operate the global economy in a sustainable manner.
 Several strategies have been proposed to achieve material efficiency, including further extending a products lifetime, increasing re-usage of materials, and designing products with less material.1

-The existing economic and operational barriers sometimes make it difficult to effectively implement these strategies.
-There is a solution.
+The existing economic and operational barriers sometimes make it difficult to effectively implement these strategies but there is a solution.

 - Extending product lifetime – PDS contains a durability analysis to analyze how long a pallet will last.
 One can change the design specifically to increase longevity.